Cantera/cantera/doc/sphinx/cti/species.rst

                        \frac{a_4}{4} T^4 + a_6

-Note that this is the "old" NASA polynomial form, used in the original NASA equilibrium program and in Chemkin.
-It is not compatible with the form used in the most recent version of the NASA equilibrium program, which uses 9 coefficients, not 7.
+Note that this is the "old" NASA polynomial form, used in the original NASA equilibrium program and in Chemkin, which uses 7 coefficients in each of two temperature regions.
+It is not compatible with the form used in the most recent version of the NASA equilibrium program, which uses 9 coefficients for each temperature region.

 A NASA parameterization is defined by an embedded :class:`NASA` entry.
 Very often, two NASA parameterizations are used for two contiguous temperature